kzeng10/transponder-backend/README.md

 # Transponder
-Backend for HackGenY project by Justine de Caires, Maria Chavez and Kevin Zeng
+Backend for HackGenY project by Maria Chavez, Jack Cook and Kevin Zeng

 (Frontend by Jack Cook, and Jacob Banks on a different repository)